JamesSweetJones/abYdraw/README.md

 ### 6. AbML Formats Library

-To assist users, the programme has a library of BsAb formats available which can be scrolled through and selected.
+To assist users, the program has a library of MsAb formats available which can be scrolled through and selected.
 This will give the schematic and AbML expression for this format that can be used as a starting point to make new expressions and schematics that are relevant to the user.

 ### 7. Exporting and Saving

 Exporting the canvas image as .eps file can be done by `Export Image` and using the file directory to save the image in JPEG, PNG or EPS format.
 Alternatively the AbML may be saved as a text file by clicking the `File>Save` option in the menu.
-Users may also export a Template File from the expression in the entry box which is a format of notating important BsAb residues.
-The programme cannot locate these residues but it can identify the features that are in the BsAb that users may want to include in the Template Files.
+Users may also export a Template File from the expression in the entry box which is a format of notating important MsAb residues.
+The program cannot locate these residues but it can identify the features that are in the MsAb that users may want to include in the Template Files.

 ### 8. Settings